AKROGIS/Facility-Processing/New Schema Migration/facility migration todo.md

   users; what good is 'Arbitrary line'?.
 Regardless, we should filter for 'Center line' in the layer definition query, or create a separate dataset for LINETYPE != 'Center line'
 * Review schema changes to TRAILS_LN
-  - TRLSTATUS: remove 'Not Applicable' from Domain; consider removing 'Abandoned' (use decommissioned instead) to match domain of roads/buildings
+  - TRLSTATUS: Consider removing 'Not Applicable', 'Unknown', and 'Abandoned'
+    (use decommissioned instead) to match domain of roads/buildings
   - Renamed: TRLUSE_SOCIALTRL, TRLUSE_ANIMALTRL to TRLISSOCIAL, TRLISANIMAL
   - Removed: TRLUSE_OTHER (Y/N), TRLUSE_UNKNOWN (Y/N)